kubeflow/website/content/docs/pipelines/overview/interfaces.md

   run](/docs/pipelines/overview/concepts/run/).
 * Explore the configuration, graph, and output of your pipeline run.
 * Compare the results of one or more runs within an experiment.
+* Schedule runs by creating a recurring run.

 See the [quickstart guide](/docs/pipelines/pipelines-quickstart/) for more information about accessing the Kubeflow Pipelines UI and running the samples.